• Home

 This isn't all you can do with Facebook's Conversion API and Zapier.
 Check out our App Directory to learn more.

-This article was originally published in December 2020, written by Ana Gotter.
-It was most recently updated by Danielle Antosz in March 2023.
+This article was originally published in December 2020 by Ana Gotter, with previous updates by Danielle Antosz.
+It was most recently updated by Nicole Replogle in October 2024.

 Get productivity tips delivered straight to your inbox